jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week2.md

 I decided to set aside this week to reinforce my understanding of key tools and foundational topics.
 Even though it took a while to go through, I’m glad I went back to the basics.
 A lot of these tools were things I’d learned but never really applied, so they didn’t stick.

-Thinking back to my SRE internship, I realize how much time I could’ve saved if I’d used the built-in documentation tools instead of constantly switching tabs to look through the company’s knowledge base.
-I also could’ve spared my eyes by using the `diff` command to compare healthy and unhealthy configuration files—among many other little things.
+Thinking back to my time as an SRE, I remember so many instances where leveraging some of these concepts would’ve made troubleshooting so much easier.

-Well... now I know 😅
+Well... at least I know now! 😅

 <img src="https://github.com/jessica-nguyen-it/RHEL9-Homelab-AWS/blob/main/assets/miscellaneous/Funny-businessman-swimming-underwater.jpg?raw=true" alt="Funny businessman underwater" width="500"/>